IAU-ADES/ADES-Master/README.txt

        #   add both Python and Python/ades to the PYTHONPATH
        # to enable using the ADES conversion tools as command line scripts
        # and as importable python libarires
+       #
+       # The python code can be installed via the iau-ades package distributed via the
+       # Python Package Index (PyPI).
+Install with:
+       #   $ python -m pip install iau-ades

 01-Sep-2023 - Modified python code in Python/bin
        # The python script have now the .py suffix in the name